Purpose and Functions of Centers

 To facilitate the accomplishments of its regular instructional function, the basic adminstrative organization of the university consists of colleges, departments, and interdisciplinary academic programs.
 These arrangements are appropriate to the primary mission of the university.
 However, there are other appropriate research, creative, and service functions that may be handled better by alternative adminstrative structures, such as centers or institutes.
 If center activities result in proposals for new degree or credit-bearing courses, the normal process for course development, adoption, and approval should be followed as specified in University policy.

 The university has established the following guidelines for the formation, operation, monitoring, review and dissolution of centers.
 The term "center" applies to any alternative administrative structure whether the unit is known as a "bureau," "institute," "research station," "field station," or any other preferred terminology.
 The "appropriate administrator," referred to in these guidelines, is the Provost and Vice President for Academic Affairs, the Dean, or designee.

 Types of Centers

 There are three types of centers:

-- Department center: A departmental center is concerned with subject matter confined primarily to a single discipline represented by an academic department.
+Department center: A departmental center is concerned with subject matter confined primarily to a single discipline represented by an academic department.
 It is recommended that, in units where two or more centers are formed, consideration to be given to establishment of a unit cetner in which each of the individual centers would operate as a sub-unit.
-Normally, these will be college centers.